 3 I use the term rockwriter as an umbrella that covers record reviewers, critics, journalists, historians, and now bloggers.

-4 Coincidentally, the same Rolling Stone writers awarded a minimum of three stars to any and every album by a lack artist, regardless of how forgettable it is!
+4 Coincidentally, the same Rolling Stone writers awarded a minimum of three stars to almost every album by a black artist, regardless of how forgettable it is!

 5 I used the Billboard Hot 100 as it was readily available, although I prefer the Cash Box Top 100 as the more accurate survey.

-6 To give you an idea of Diamond’s sales accomplishment, Bob Dylan (the most famous singer-songwriter) is in second place with 39 RIAA Gold Record Awards, of which 16 have also received Platinum Awards.
+6 To give you an idea of Diamond’s sales accomplishment, Bob Dylan (the most famous singer-songwriter) is in first place with 39 RIAA Gold Record Awards, of which 16 have also received Platinum Awards.
 James Taylor (the artist for whom they coined the term singer-songwriter) has 21 RIAA Gold Record Awards, of which 14 have also received Platinum Awards.
+(But what if we consider Elton John a singer-songwriter?)

 7 Of course, a typical Neil concert since the ’70s has featured an uncommonly large percentage of former-hotties turned middle-aged wives and mothers.
 This alone was enough to make many of us mock Diamond as an artist.
 Still does . . .